lucasmezencio/resume/README.md

 >
 > +351 938 232 024

 I am a seasoned Backend Software Engineer with extensive experience since 2008 in developing robust systems and web applications.
-My expertise spans data modelling, Linux server administration, and enforcing coding best practices to enhance application performance and scalability.<br><br>I am passionate about leading and mentoring diverse engineering teams, fostering a collaborative environment that encourages knowledge sharing and professional growth.<br><br>I am also a strong proponent of Agile principles and open source software, continuously advocating for practices that improve team interactions and software quality.<br><br>Engaging in electronics as a hobby, applying my technical skills to personal projects with Arduino.
+My expertise spans data modelling, Linux server administration, and enforcing coding best practices to enhance application performance and scalability.<br>I am passionate about leading and mentoring diverse engineering teams, fostering a collaborative environment that encourages knowledge sharing and professional growth.<br>I am also a strong proponent of Agile principles and open source software, continuously advocating for practices that improve team interactions and software quality.<br>Engaging in electronics as a hobby, applying my technical skills to personal projects with Arduino.

 ## Work Experience

+* **[Sorcova Health](https://sorcovahealth.com/)** *Senior Software Engineer - Backend Tech Lead* (__2024-10-03 to Present__)

+Working on the development of a platform to help patients with chronic diseases to manage their health and improve their quality of life.<br><br>I'm working on the development of the back-end system, which consists of a modular monolith.<br><br>Designing the system architecture, modeling the database, and implementing features while serving as a bridge between stakeholders and the engineering team.

+***Technical Environment*** TypeScript, React, NextJS, NestJS, Docker, PostgreSQL, Git, GitHub Actions, DevOps, OVH Cloud, DataDog

 * **[LastPass Portugal Lda.](https://lastpass.com/)** *Senior Software Engineer* (__2024-06-03 to Present__)